Axway/amplify-central/content/en/docs/amplify_relnotes/2024dec_amplify.md

 * **Documentation templates**

   (DOCUMENTATION LIBRARY, NEW FEATURE, PROVIDER EXPERIENCE)<br />
   Designed to simplify and standardize the creation of structured product documents, the **Document template** feature can be used to build reusable templates that include topics, sections, and articles.
-This ensures products adheres to rigorous documentation standard and can save time across teams by eliminating the need to start from scratch for each document.
-Templates can be customized with Markdown content or linked documents and shared with multiple teams for collaborative efficiency.
-Refer to [Documentation Library Management](/docs/manage_document_library/documentation_library_management) for more details.
+This ensures products adhere to rigorous documentation standards and can save time across teams by eliminating the need to start from scratch for each document.
+Templates can be customized with Markdown content or linked documents and then shared with multiple teams for collaborative efficiency.
+See [Documentation Library Management](/docs/manage_document_library/documentation_library_management) for more details.

 * **Create product documentation from template**

   (PRODUCT FOUNDRY, ENHANCEMENT, PROVIDER EXPERIENCE)<br />
   Users can now choose to start with a template or create a blank document for more flexibility.
 Additionally, the document navigation panel has been enhanced for a smoother, more intuitive experience when adding topics, sections, and articles.
-Refer to [Create a product](/docs/manage_product_foundry/foundry_product_management) for details.
+See [Create a product](/docs/manage_product_foundry/foundry_product_management) for details.

 * **Simplified navigation within Marketplace product documentation**

   (MARKETPLACE, ENHANCEMENT, CONSUMER EXPERIENCE)<br />
-  We’ve enhanced the Marketplace product documentation experience to make navigation more intuitive and seamless.
-Users will now see a **Browse Documents panel**, when they land on the Documentatioan page, that clearly displays the entire documentation structure, including topics, sections, and articles.
+  The navigation of the Marketplace product documentation has been enhanced to be more intuitive and seamless.
+The *Documentation* page now includes a new **Browse Documents** panel that clearly displays the entire documentation structure, including topics, sections, and articles.
 To the right, an overview of topics and their sections is presented for quick reference.<br />
   **Key improvements include**:

     * Clicking **View Articles** now opens the first article in the section, with the selected article highlighted in the **Browse Documents** panel for clarity.
-    * Users can easily switch between articles within any topic or section and return to the **Overview** screen by clicking **Documents** at the top of Browse product panel.
+    * Users can easily switch between articles within any topic or section and return to the *Overview* screen by clicking **Documents** at the top of **Browse product** panel.

   These changes provide a more efficient and frustration-free experience, helping users quickly locate the information they need.